 Learning the fundamentals of economics in an online Master of Business Administration (MBA) is the first vital step to being able to conduct your own experiments in economics.

 Undertaking Masters study is the perfect time to test your ideas in experimental economics.
 You can flex your innovative and creative strengths – without any ‘real world’ repercussions if you find your theories still need fine-tuning.
 You could even use your Industry Research Project to explore experimental economics in detail, giving yourself a powerful research tool to use throughout your career.

-An online MBA or GDA will give you all the fundamental economic knowledge you need to be able to branch out into experimental economics.
+An online MBA will give you all the fundamental economic knowledge you need to be able to branch out into experimental economics.
 To learn more about our courses and your opportunities, speak to one of our Student Enrolment Advisors.
 We’re available Monday – Friday on 1300 589 882.